 The ability to access multiple sales channels, to be free to use a range of pricing strategies and be able to access a range of promotional tools and opportunities is attractive to those authors who value their independence and see self-publishing as a business.

-While it is a given that book sales on Amazon often make up a high percentage of an author’s income, there is no need to cut off this income stream to be able to go wide in self-publishing.
+While it is a given that book sales and especially digital books on Amazon often make up a high percentage of an author’s income, there is no need to cut off this income stream to be able to go wide in self-publishing.

 Amazon places no restrictions or draconian rules on self-publishing through its KDP (Kindle Direct Publishing) service, other than what is noted in its standard KDP Terms & Conditions.
 As long as you don’t enrol in KDP Select, you are free to offer your ebooks in any manner you choose.
 There are, of course, no restrictions at all on print versions.

 The only difference will be that the Kindle ebook version will not be available on Kindle Unlimited or the Kindle Owners’ Lending Library (KOLL), and 70% royalty option for sales to customers in Japan, India, Brazil and Mexico will not be applicable.

 However, apart from these few restrictions, a Kindle book published via KDP will be available for sale on every Amazon store and marketplace and will show alongside the print versions if they are available.

 In other words, you can leverage the selling power of Amazon, but be free to open new sales and income opportunities.